 5.1.
-If no payment date(s) has been agreed in writing in accordance with these Terms then payment by the Customer will be made within 14 days after the date of Matrix IT’s invoice.
+If no payment date(s) has been agreed in writing in accordance with these Terms then payment by the Customer will be made within 14 days after the date of Matrix’s invoice.

 5.3.
-If the Customer fails to make any payment due to Matrix IT (whether under these Terms or otherwise) on its due date then Matrix IT may (without prejudice to any other remedy) cancel the Contract or suspend any further performance of any obligations by Matrix IT to the Customer or appropriate any money received from the Customer against such sums as Matrix IT may determine (notwithstanding any instructions from the Customer).
-For the avoidance of doubt, Matrix IT will be entitled to suspend the performance of Services in the event that there are any sums owing by the Customer in respect of any other Goods and/or Services provided by or on behalf of Matrix IT to the Customer.
+If the Customer fails to make any payment due to Matrix (whether under these Terms or otherwise) on its due date, then Matrix may (without prejudice to any other remedy) cancel the Contract or suspend any further performance of any obligations by Matrix to the Customer or appropriate any money received from the Customer against such sums as Matrix may determine (notwithstanding any instructions from the Customer).
+For the avoidance of doubt, Matrix will be entitled to suspend the performance of Services in the event that there are any sums owing by the Customer in respect of any other Goods and/or Services provided by or on behalf of Matrix to the Customer.

-5.4.
-All payments due to Matrix IT under these Terms shall be paid in full without any set off, deduction, counterclaim or withholding of any sum for whatever reason.

 5.5.
+All payments due to Matrix under these Terms shall be paid in full without any set off, deduction, counterclaim or withholding of any sum for whatever reason.

-Matrix IT reserves the right to charge interest on the amount of any delayed payment at the rate of 4% over the base rate of HSBC Bank Plc from time to time per calendar month or part thereof on the outstanding amount until payment has been made in full.
+5.6.
+Matrix reserves the right to charge interest on the amount of any delayed payment at the rate of 4% over the base rate of HSBC Bank Plc from time to time per calendar month or part thereof on the outstanding amount until payment has been made in full.